smartdevicelink/sdl_evolution/proposals/0188-get-interior-data-resumption.md

 ## SetInteriorVehicleData behaviour changes:

-If mobile send `SetInteriorVehicleData (subscribe=true, moduleType=MODULE1)`, but the application is already subscribed on `MODULE1` module type the resultCode should be `WARNING` because of double subscription and info should contain information if an app is already subscribed.
+If mobile application send `SetInteriorVehicleData (subscribe=true, moduleType=MODULE1)`, but the application is already subscribed on `MODULE1` module type the resultCode should be `WARNING` because of double subscription and info should contain information if an app is already subscribed.

 ## Potential downsides